Download LESS Elements

 .scale(2);

 Scales the item by the ratio provided.
-The above makes the item 2 times larger.
+The example makes the item 2 times larger.

 .transition(2s, ease-out);